The overarching goals of training in the PSI program are to promote students’ capacity to:

 PSI Core electives (2 courses; 6 credits)

 We require that students enroll in 2 additional courses worth six credits that are of interest and relevance to their training goals.
 Some possibilities are presented below.
-Only courses taught in the Department of Applied Psychology (preferably by full-time or affiliated PSI faculty members) will count towards the completion of this requirement.
-All courses must be approved by the student’s academic advisor.

 - Child Development and Social Policy in a Global Society